Metric entropy, n-widths, and sampling of functions on manifolds: Bit representation in global approximation spaces

-This section is dedicated to verify that linear quantization of the approximation scheme $\sigma_N(f,\mu_N)$ enables bit representations matching the optimality bounds derived in Theorem \ref{th:entrop} up to a logarithmic factor.
+This section is dedicated to verify that linear quantization of the approximation scheme $\sigma_N(f,\mu_N)$ enables bit representations matching the optimality bounds stated in Theorem \ref{th:op bit} up to a logarithmic factor.
 First, we recall the formula \eqref{eq:sigma again and new},